Google SWOT Analysis & Recommendations

 5. Large organizational size

 Google’s brand strength supports global competitiveness.
-In the SWOT analysis model, this internal strategic factor attracts target customers in the face of competition with firms like Apple, Samsung, and Microsoft.
+In the SWOT analysis model, this internal strategic factor attracts target customers away from Alphabet’s competitors, like Apple, Samsung, and Microsoft.
 On the other hand, high capability for technological innovation strengthens product development, which maintains the company’s edge against competitors that are also technologically advanced.
-This strength relates to Google’s corporate culture’s influence on human resource capabilities for innovation.
+This strength relates to Google’s (Alphabet’s) company culture or corporate culture and its influence on human resource capabilities for innovation.
 Also, diverse patents empower the business to establish and maintain the profitable features of its consumer electronics and online services.
 In addition, this SWOT analysis of Google includes business diversification as an internal factor that strengthens the corporation.
-For example, operations in various industries, such as computer software and hardware, digital content distribution, online advertising, and cloud computing services, complement each other to create an ecosystem of products that encourage customers to stay with the company.
-Moreover, the enterprise’s large organizational size strengthens competitive advantages by optimizing economies of scale and organizational resilience against external forces, such as the ones examined in the Porter’s Five Forces Analysis of Google LLC.
+Operations in various industries, such as computer software and hardware, digital content distribution, online advertising, and cloud computing services, complement each other to create an ecosystem of Alphabet products that encourage customers to stay with the company.
+Moreover, the enterprise’s large organizational size strengthens competitive advantages by optimizing economies of scale and organizational resilience against external forces, such as the ones examined in the Five Forces analysis of Google (Alphabet).
 In this aspect of the SWOT analysis, the strengths promote competitiveness and business growth in an industry environment where technological development creates high dynamism.

 Despite its success, Google has weaknesses that hinder business development.
-In the SWOT analysis model, these weaknesses are internal factors that reduce efficiency, prevent growth, or create issues in the technology company’s operations.
-The following weaknesses affect Google’s long-term business success:
+In the SWOT analysis model, these weaknesses are internal factors that reduce efficiency, prevent growth, or create issues in Alphabet’s operations.
+The following are Google’s weaknesses:

 1. High dependence on online technologies